Job Engine WordPress Theme Review – Run your own job board with WordPress

 As you can see from the above the Job Engine theme has it’s own dedicated mobile version, meaning your job hunters can find your latest posts whilst they are out and about.
-Or if your a company you can post a job on the fly.
+Or if you’re a company you can post a job on the fly.

 Changing The Look & Feel Of Job Engine

-As Job Engine is all about front end customization there is a handy little gear icon when administering the site from the front end.
+As Job Engine is all about front-end customization there is a handy little gear icon when administering the site from the front end.
 Here you can choose the general color scheme of your site and change colors of links via a color picker and save them.

 The changes happen in real time so relatively easy to use.
-However there are no options of changing the width of your site, there is support for backgrounds etc. There are also a number of widgets to highlight jobs and more.
+However there are no options for changing the width of your site, there is support for backgrounds etc. There are also a number of widgets to highlight jobs and more.
 These can be added via the back end and can be dragged and dropped on the front end to get them just right if you wish.

 Job Engine Search Engine Optimization